 - Description of Physical Appearance section on the Narrative must be completed

-- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure, and the overall broad patterns of history with which the resource might be associated .
-The narrative should clearly spell out how and why a resource does or does not meet National Register criteria A & C.
+- Statement of Significance - based on the knowledge of the surveyor, briefly discuss the architectural qualities of the structure.
+The narrative should clearly indicate how and why a resource does or does not meet National Register criterion C.

 - Determination of Eligibility opinion - Fill in the boxes which denote if the resource eligible for listing in the National Register either individually or part of a district?